Wisconsin’s Democratic governor signs his new legislative maps into law after Republicans pass them

 Wisconsin Democratic Party Chairman Ben Wikler said the new maps will have a “reverse coattails” effect benefitting Democrats in the statewide presidential and U.S. Senate races this year because more legislative races will be competitive.

 Republicans described having no better option.
-Republican Assembly Speaker Robin Vos said just before the bill was passed that the maps were a “huge win” for Evers and that under them, “the Legislature will be up for grabs.”
+Republican Assembly Speaker Robin Vos said Monday in a statement that Evers “signed the most Republican-leaning maps out of all the Democrat-gerrymandered maps being considered by the Wisconsin Supreme Court.”

+“This fall Republicans will prove that we can win on any maps because we have the better policy ideas for the State of Wisconsin,” said Vos.

 “Republicans were not stuck between a rock and hard place,” Republican state Sen. Van Wanggaard said in a statement.
 “It was a matter of choosing to be stabbed, shot, poisoned or led to the guillotine.
 We chose to be stabbed, so we can live to fight another day.”